AustinMoorman/thriftr-public/README.md

 ---

-##Project's Aim
+## Project's Aim

-###User Side
+### User Side
-Create a fun and easy to use web app to help people find their next bar, the perfect resturant, or some fun weekend entertainment.
+Create a fun and easy to use web app to help people find their next bar, the perfect restaurant, or some fun weekend entertainment.

-###Merchant Side
+### Merchant Side
 Have a quick way to gain new business with easy to use interface that anyone from that night's bartender to the marketing team can use

 ---

-##Technologies
+## Technologies
 - Node- package manager
 - React - Frontend
 - Express - Backend